Who are School Psychologists?

 - Professional ethics, school law, and systems

 School psychologists must be credentialed by the state in which they work.
 They also may be nationally certified by the National School Psychology Certification Board (NSPCB).
 The National Association of School Psychologists (NASP) sets standards for graduate preparation, credentialing, professional practice and ethics.
-The NASP Practice Model (2010) outlines the comprehensive services that school psychologists are encouraged to provide.

 School psychologists are uniquely qualified members of school teams that support students’ ability to learn and teachers’ ability to teach.
 They apply expertise in mental health, learning, and behavior, to help children and youth succeed academically, socially, behaviorally, and emotionally.
 School psychologists can make a positive, lasting difference in children’s lives.
 They are a vital part of the effort to unlock each child’s potential for success.